front-end-foundations/Introduction/readme.md

 This exercise introduces some web development basics but is primarily intended to get set up and to give you a feel for the techniques we will be using.

-1. Create a directory "NYU-introduction" in your preferred location that you will use for _all files in this class_.
+1. Create a directory "NYU-introduction" on your cpmuter in your preferred location.
+You will use for _all files in this class_.
 2. Download the zip file from this page using the green "Code" download button on Github
 3. Unarchive the zip file into your new directory
-4. Open the folder in VS Code via File > Open (select the folder)
+4. Open the folder in VS Code via File > Open (select the Introduction-master folder _not_ the NYU-introduction folder)
 5. Create a new file `index.html` in the `src` directory
 6. In your HTML file - type in "html:5" (or simply "!") and press tab or select from the contectual menu and something like this should appear: